weiqingy/caochong/README.md

-# mliu-hadoop-and-spark-on-docker
+# Hadoop and Spark on Docker

-* small project that will set up a hadoop (and perhaps spark) cluster on docker containers on a single machine.
-This project contains some script and default configuration files.
-I think this outperforms the psudo-distributed Hadoop cluster on a single machine (which is nontrivial to run HA namenode and >3 datanode) and setting up a real QE cluster (which is not complex and heavy).
-Moreover, it’s very convenient for debugging and testing operations.
-We can also consider making the code public in the future.
+This tool sets up a Hadoop and Spark cluster within Docker containers on a **single machine**.
+The real cluster in Docker container outperforms the psudo-distributed Hadoop cluster on a single machine (which is nontrivial to run HA mode and launch multiple datanodes) and setting up a real QE cluster (which is complex and heavy).
+It's convenient for debugging and testing operations.

+## Usage
+TBD

+## License
+Unlike all other Apache projects which use Apache license, this project uses an advanced and modern license named The Star And Thank Author License (SATA).
+Please see the [LICENSE](LICENSE) file for more information.